pleiszenburg/zugbruecke/README.rst

 Synopsis
 ========

-**pycrosscall** is an EXPERIMENTAL **Python module** (currently "Development Status :: 3 - Alpha").
+**pycrosscall** is an EXPERIMENTAL **Python module** (currently in development status 3/alpha).
-It allows to **call routines in Windows DLLs from Python code running on Unices / Unix-like systems** such as Linux, MacOS or BSD. pycrosscall is designed as a **drop-in replacement for ctypes' windll interface**.
-*Based on Wine*, it starts a stand-alone Windows Python interpreter in the background, which is used to execute the called DLL routines.
+It allows to **call routines in Windows DLLs from Python code running on Unices / Unix-like systems** such as Linux, MacOS or BSD. pycrosscall is designed as a **drop-in replacement for ctypes' windll interface**. pycrosscall is **based on Wine**.
+A stand-alone Windows Python interpreter launched in the background is used to execute the called DLL routines.
-Communication between the UNIX-side and the Windows/Wine-side is based on Python's build-in XML-RPC capability. pycrosscall comes with extensive logging features allowing to debug problems associated with both itself and with Wine. pycrosscall is written using **Python 3 syntax** and primarely targets the **CPython** implementation of Python.
+Communication between the UNIX-side and the Windows/Wine-side is based on Python's build-in XML-RPC capability. pycrosscall comes with extensive logging features allowing to debug problems associated with both itself and with Wine. pycrosscall is written using **Python 3 syntax** and primarily targets the **CPython** implementation of Python.

 *About Wine, from winehq.org: Wine (originally an acronym for "Wine Is Not an Emulator") is a compatibility layer